paztek/llobotomy-azure/README.md

 [![Package minified & gzipped size](https://badgen.net/bundlephobia/minzip/llobotomy-azure)](https://bundlephobia.com/package/llobotomy-azure)
 [![Package dependency count](https://badgen.net/bundlephobia/dependency-count/reactllobotomy-azure)](https://bundlephobia.com/package/llobotomy-azure)

+This library is a temporary solution for those of us who are using Azure Open AI APIs instead of the public Open AI APIs.
+At the time of this writing, the Azure OpenAI API doesn't expose the Assistants API so we're emulating it using the other APIs (mainly Chat Completions with Function Calling).

+The library aims at having roughly the same public API as my other NPM package [LLobotoMy](https://github.com/paztek/llobotomy).

 ## Installation

 This library is published in the NPM registry and can be installed using any compatible package manager.